This post may contain affiliate links. Please read our disclosure policy.

 - Chicken wings – I like to use fresh wings, as they tend to crisp best.
 You can use frozen wings to make this recipe, but be sure to thaw them completely and pat them dry with a paper towel.
 The dryer the skin, the crispier the wings will be.

-- Buffalo sauce – I really like Frank’s Buffalo Sauce, but any brand will work.
-Pick your favorite and then pile it on the perfectly baked wings!
+- Buffalo sauce – I like Frank’s Buffalo Sauce, but any brand will work.
+Just make sure you use buffalo sauce and not Frank’s red hot sauce or another hot sauce variety.

 Variations